 Due to this outcome, researchers created “a light bulb that emits only low intensity green wavelength light.”
 But until that bulb is widespread, what should migraine sufferers do?

 The answer is quite simple: Find good sunglasses.
-And I don’t mean expensive sunglasses, but a specific type.
+And we don’t mean expensive sunglasses, but a specific type.

 Utah neuro-ophthalmologist Dr. Bradley Katz, founder of Axon Optics, developed “migraine glasses” called FL-41 glasses.
 These can reduce headache frequency, duration, and severity if migraine sufferers wear them regularly outside and when they’re sitting in front of screens.

-If you’re looking for a more affordable option, Dr. Bain adds that dark polarized glasses are a good option, too.
-They can “successfully block out bright lights and eliminate glare, which can decrease in migraine patients.”
+If you’re looking for a more affordable option, Dr. Bain adds that dark polarized sunglasses are a good option, too.
+They can “successfully block out bright lights and eliminate glare, which can decrease attacks in migraine patients.”

 To make sure the glasses you choose are actually polarized, start by checking the label.
 You’ll want them to be rated UV400 or greater.
 But to be sure, you can also try the computer screen test.
 Or, you can put them on and look at any digital screen.
 If they’re polarized, you should see a rainbow over the screen.

-If you want to take light protection one step further, try wrap around frames, which block brightness and glare not just from the front, but from the side (your peripheral vision), too.
-While these might not be the height of fashion, if it keeps your migraines away, it could be worth it.
+If you want to take light protection one step further, try wrap-around frames, which block brightness and glare not just from the front, but from the side (your peripheral vision), too.
+While these might not be the height of fashion, if it keeps your headaches away, it could be worth it.

-All of this is to say that if you suffer from migraines, try wearing sunglasses more.
-Just make sure they’re FL-41 or dark and polarized (or both).
+All of this is to say that if you suffer from migraine, try wearing glasses more.
+Just make sure they’re Avulux, FL-41, or dark and polarized.
 There is one catch: don’t wear them all the time.

 “Too much of a good thing can cause problems,” Dr. Bain says.

-FL-41 migraine glasses are a great preventive treatment option.
-By blocking super bright light and filtering out the type migraine sufferers tend to be more sensitive to, you may be able to avoid a migraine (or at least experience a less painful one).
+Migraine glasses are a great preventive treatment option.
+By blocking super bright light and filtering out the type migraine sufferers tend to be more sensitive to, you may be able to avoid an attack (or at least experience a less painful one).